thib3113/unifi-client/docs/README.md

 * replace deprecated HTTP library [request](https://www.npmjs.com/package/request) by [axios](https://www.npmjs.com/package/axios)
 * replace callback functions by functions returning promises
 * use typescript ( + export typings )
-* auto renew controller authentication ( it's not a problem for a PHP application, but can be for a long living node js app )
+* auto-renew controller authentication ( it's not a problem for a PHP application, but can be for a long living node js app )
 * more granular files ( not all functions in one file )
 * doesn't need to pass site on each requests
 * add more functions